Optimal Stopping via Randomized Neural Networks: Experiments

-In the $1$-dimensional case we use the identity function as payoff as in \citep{becker2019deep}, which can lead to negative values.
-Moreover, we use the maximum $g(x) = \max (x_1, x_2, \dots, x_d)$ for any $x = (x_1, x_2, \dots, x_d)\in \mathbb{R}^d$ and the mean $g(x) = 1/d \sum_{i=1}^d x_i$ as payoffs for higher dimensions.
-The initial stock price $x_0$ is $0$.
-We compare \OurAlgoS and \OurAlgoRRS to DOS and the path-version of DOS (pathDOS), where the entire path until current date is used as input \citep{becker2019deep}.
-Moreover, we test \OurAlgoRS and its recurrent and path-version in this setting.
+In this section we use a $d$-dimensional fractional Brownian motion, with independent coordinates all starting at $X_0=0$, as the underlying process $X_t = W_t^H$.
+In contrast to the price processes we used before, this process can become negative.
+In the one-dimensional case, we use the identity as ``payoff'' function $g = \operatorname{id}$ as in \citep{becker2019deep}, which can lead to negative ``payoff'' values.
+Moreover, we use the maximum $g(x) = \max (x_1, x_2, \dots, x_d)$ for any $x = (x_1, x_2, \dots, x_d)\in \mathbb{R}^d$ and the mean $g(x) = 1/d \sum_{i=1}^d x_i$ as ``payoffs'' for higher dimensions, which can also yield negative values.
+In particular, this setting leads to an optimal stopping problem outside of the standard discretized American option pricing setting.
+We compare RLSM and RRLSM to DOS and the path-version of DOS (denoted pathDOS for our implementation of it and pathDOS-paper for results reported from \citep{becker2019deep}), where the entire path until the current date is used as input \citep{becker2019deep}.
+Moreover, we test RFQI and its recurrent and path-version in this setting.

+For two values of the Hurst parameter the optimal value can be computed explicitly.
+In particular, for $H=0.5$ we have a Brownian motion and therefore the optimal value is $0$ and for $H=1$ we have a fully correlated process (i.e., all information is known after the first step), where the optimal value is approximately $0.39495$ \citep{becker2019deep}.

-\subsubsection{Results and Discussion}
+\subsubsection{Results and discussion}

-For $d=1$, we clearly see the outperformance of algorithms processing information of the path compared to the ones using only the current value as input (Figure~\ref{fig:HurstPlot} left).
+For $d=1$, we clearly see the outperformance of the algorithms processing information of the path compared to the ones using only the current value as input (Figure~\ref{fig:HurstPlot} top left).
 Moreover, this application highlights the limitation of reinforcement learning techniques when applied in non-Markovian settings as discussed in \citep{kaelbling1996reinforcement}.
-In particular, \OurAlgoR, the randomized RNN version of it and its path-version do not work well in this example (Figure~\ref{fig:HurstPlot} middle).
+In particular, RFQI, the randomized RNN version of it (RRFQI) and its path-version do not work well in this example (Figure~\ref{fig:HurstPlot} top right).
+This poor performance was consistent under varying hyper-parameters.